 Accreditation provides assurance that the program in which you are enrolled or are considering enrolling in is engaged in continuous review and improving in quality, that it meets nationally endorsed standards, and that it is held accountable for achieving its educational goals.

-Cornerstone University is accredited by The Higher Learning Commission of the North Central Association of Schools and Colleges and the following organizations:
+Cornerstone University is accredited by The Higher Learning Commission of the North Central Association of Schools and Colleges.

 The Association of Theological Schools